- This event has passed.

 If more than seven individual events are listed on the entry form, only the first seven entries will be accepted.

-• Individual Events .
-Choose a maximum of 7 events if entering the entire meet, a maximum of 2 events if entering only Friday, or a maximum of 4 events if entering only Saturday or Sunday.
-Enter your best short course yards times on the line labeled “entry seed time.”
+Individual Events.
+Choose a maximum of individual 7 events (does not include relay events).
+Enter your best short course yards (SCY) times on the line labeled “entry seed time.”
 You may enter an estimated time or “no time” if you do not have a best time to report.
 “No time” entries will be assigned to the slowest heats.

-– At the meet.
+- At the meet.
 Relay cards will be distributed to team representatives at the meet.
 At that time, the relay cards must be completed with: (a) event information – the event entered, the age group for the relay team, and a seed time; and (b) swimmer information – swimmers’ names as they appear on USMS membership cards in the order of relay swim, as well as each swimmer’s age and sex.
 The relay age group is determined by the age of the youngest swimmer on the relay team.
 The team representative must submit the relay cards to the Clerk of Course, who will add heat and lane assignments.
-Changes to event information cannot be changed after the cards have been turned in and heat and lanes have been designated.
+Relay names and age groups may be changed up to 30 minutes before relay event starts.